The origin of star-forming rings in S0 galaxies: Summary and conclusion

-\item In almost all cases, the SF rings are associated with IO-quenched radial profiles of star formation (Table \ref{tab:ring_numbers}).
-This is in agreement with state-of-the-art cosmological simulations, which show that this type of rings is always related to merger episodes and that their onset is preceded by the depression in the level of star formation in the central region of their host galaxies and frequently linked to other disk instabilities such as bars.
+\begin{enumerate} \item In almost all cases, the SF rings are associated with IO-quenched radial profiles of star formation (Table \ref{tab:ring_numbers}).
+This is in agreement with state-of-the-art cosmological simulations, which show that rings of this type are always related to merger episodes and that their onset is preceded by the depression in the level of star formation in the central region of their host galaxies and frequently linked to other disk instabilities such as bars.

-\item The \Ha-emission in the rings of the S0--ACs is about four times greater than that of the members of the PS class.
+\item The \Ha\ emission in the rings of the S0--ACs is about four times greater than that of the members of the PS class.
 This suggests that star formation in these rings, especially for objects of the former class, is fueled primarily by gas that still remains in the host galaxies rather than gas provided by the merging satellites.
 This also suggests that the detected spectral rings are probably mostly coplanar structures.

-\item The EW(\Ha) rings are found to be about twice as frequent in PS systems than in AC ones (Table \ref{tab:ring_numbers}).
+\item The EW(\Ha) rings are found to be about twice as frequent in PS systems as in AC ones (Table \ref{tab:ring_numbers}).
 This is in line with controlled simulations of ring formation in lenticular galaxies via mergers of small satellites, which show that the more intense the star formation, the more easily these transient structures are destroyed by supernova feedback.

-\item Whatever the activity class of the S0s, their ring fraction increases with stellar mass, showing a tentative peak around a mass scale $M_\ast\sim 10^{10.5}$--$10^{11}\,M_\odot$ on the order of the (golden) mass that marks the maximum of star formation efficiency and the low point of the gaseous-to-stellar mass ratio in galaxies (Fig. \ref{fig:comparisons}, left-hand panels).
+\item Whatever the activity class of the S0s, their ring fraction increases with stellar mass, showing a tentative peak around a mass scale $M_\ast\sim 10^{10.5}$--$10^{11}\,M_\odot$ of the order of the (golden) mass that marks the maximum of star formation efficiency and the low point of the gaseous-to-stellar mass ratio in galaxies (Fig. \ref{fig:comparisons}, left-hand panels).
 Such behavior, which has also been observed in the general galaxy population, can be explained by the well-known fact that disk instabilities have more difficulties forming in the presence of large amounts of gas than in gas-poor systems.

 \item There is no statistically significant evidence that the frequency of \Ha\ rings in S0 galaxies correlates with environmental density, which we have measured using two different standard metrics (Fig. \ref{fig:comparisons}, right-hand panels).
 This suggests that the formation of SF rings in lenticular galaxies is not ruled by their environment.